detharonil/grimoire/_posts/2014-08-24-ray-of-sickness.md

 tags: [sorcerer, wizard, level1]
 ---

-**1st-level necromancy**
+_1st-level necromancy_

-**Casting Time**: 1 action
+**Casting Time:** 1 action

-**Range**: 60 feet
+**Range:** 60 feet

-**Components**: V, S
+**Components:** V, S

-**Duration**: Instantaneous
+**Duration:** Instantaneous

 A ray of sickening greenish energy lashes out toward a creature within range.
 Make a ranged spell attack against the target.
 On a hit, the target takes 2d8 poison damage and must make a Constitution saving throw.
 On a failed save, it is also poisoned until the end of your next turn.

-**At Higher Levels.** When you cast this spell using a spell slot of 2nd level or higher, the damage increases by 1d8 for each slot level above 1st.
+&nbsp;&nbsp;_**At Higher Levels.**_ When you cast this spell using a spell slot of 2nd level or higher, the damage increases by 1d8 for each slot level above 1st.